 Salomon Outline GTX review

-The Outline GTX comes in two versions: low (waterproof and non-waterproof) and mid (waterproof only).
+The Outline GTX comes in two versions: The Salomon Outline Low GTX hiking shoes that I have (both available in waterproof and non-waterproof) and a mid-high version (waterproof only).

 On the outside, the upper is comprised of anti-debris mesh (keeps debris from sneaking inside), synthetic material (sustains durability and protection from outdoor activities), and the GORE-TEX membrane (found in the waterproof version).

 These Salomon sneakers are also stitch-free, light, and slim fit, giving it a snug-like feel that complements its overall aesthetics.

 These Salomon trainers are equipped with a High Traction Contagrip outsole.
 In case you're not familiar with the design, it leverages three factors to ensure the best grip possible: Density, Compound, and Geometry.